Nationals vs. Mets Player Props Betting Odds

 Nimmo Stats

-- Brandon Nimmo has eight doubles, a triple, three home runs, 20 walks and 15 RBI (43 total hits).
-He has stolen three bases.
+- Brandon Nimmo has collected 45 hits with eight doubles, a triple, three home runs and 21 walks.
+He has driven in 15 runs with three stolen bases.

-- Nimmo has picked up a hit in two straight games.
-In his last five games he is hitting .316 with two walks and an RBI.
+- Nimmo heads into this game looking to extend his three-game hit streak.
+In his last five games he is batting .316 with three walks and an RBI.

 Nimmo Recent Games